micflib/customer-info/README.md

 ```

 ## Impressions
-* Describe possible performance optimizations for your Code.
+* Describe possible performance optimizations for your Code.<br/>
-1 Apply caching strategy
+1 Apply caching strategy<br/>
-2 Better HTTP request implementation
+2 Better HTTP request implementation<br/>
-3 ...
+3 ...<br/>

-* Which things could be done better, than you’ve done it?
+* Which things could be done better, than you’ve done it?<br/>
-1 Better error handling for both front-end and back-end
+1 Better error handling for both front-end and back-end<br/>
 2 ...